-- Proposal No. 1: For the election of directors, the three nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on Proposal No. 1 will be elected as Class II directors to hold office until the 2025 annual meeting of stockholders and until a successor is duly elected and qualified.
-Abstentions and broker non-votes are not considered votes cast and will not be counted in determining the outcome of the election of the director nominees. - Proposal No. 2: To be approved, a majority of the total votes cast on Proposal No. 2 must be voted "For" the ratification of the selection of BDO as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- Proposal No. 1: For the election of directors, the three nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on Proposal No. 1 will be elected as Class III directors to hold office until the 2026 annual meeting of stockholders and until a successor is duly elected and qualified.
+Shares voted "withhold" and broker non-votes are not considered votes cast and will not be counted in determining the outcome of the election of the director nominees. - Proposal No. 2: To be approved, a majority of the total votes cast on Proposal No. 2 must be voted "For" the ratification of the appointment of BDO as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
 Abstentions will not be considered votes cast on Proposal No. 2 and thus will have no effect on this proposal.
-The ratification of the selection of BDO is a matter on which a broker, bank or other nominee has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal No. 2.
-Any broker non-votes would not be considered votes cast and would have no effect. - Proposal No. 3: To be approved, a majority of the total votes cast on Proposal No. 3 must be voted "For" the approval, on an advisory basis, of the compensation of our named executive officers.
-Abstentions and broker non-votes will not be considered votes cast on Proposal No. 3, and thus will have no effect on this proposal. - Proposal No. 4: To be approved, a majority of the total votes cast on Proposal No. 4 must be voted "For" the approval, on an advisory basis, of one of the alternatives (One year, Two years or Three years) for the frequency of future advisory votes on executive compensation.
-Abstentions and broker-non-votes will not be considered votes cast on any frequency and thus will have no effect on this proposal.
-With respect to this proposal, if none of the frequency alternatives (One year, Two years or Three years) receives a majority of the votes cast, we will consider the frequency that receives the highest number of votes by stockholders to be the frequency that has been selected by our stockholders.
+The ratification of the appointment of BDO is a matter on which a broker has discretionary voting authority, and thus, we do not expect any broker non-votes with respect to Proposal No. 2.
+Any broker non-votes would not be considered votes cast and would have no effect on this proposal. - Proposal No. 3: To be approved, a majority of the total votes cast on Proposal No. 3 must be voted "For" the approval, on an advisory basis, of the compensation of our named executive officers.
+Abstentions and broker non-votes will not be considered votes cast on Proposal No. 3, and thus will have no effect on this proposal.

-Please be aware that each of Proposals 3 and 4 are advisory only and will not be binding upon our Board or the Compensation Committee.
-The Board and the Compensation Committee will review and consider the voting results when making future decisions regarding our executive compensation program.
+Please be aware that Proposal 2 and Proposal 3 are advisory only and will not be binding.
+The Board (including the Audit Committee and the Compensation Committee, as applicable) will review and consider the voting results when making future decisions regarding those matters.